glouppe/info8002-large-scale-data-systems/lecture4.md

 ![](figures/lec4/riwa-impl2.png)

-.exercice[How to adapt to fail-silent?]
+.exercise[How to adapt to fail-silent?]

 ???